hp77-creator/hp77-creator.github.io/src/content/blogs/installing-clickhouse-fixing-a-macos-issue.md

 ---
-title: Fixing a MacOS while installing Clickhouse
+title: Fixing a MacOS issue while installing Clickhouse
 date: 2025-05-13
 description: how a OS library update can break your DB
 visible: false